-If someone thinks, tango music is more old-fashioned, he will quickly change his mind, if he will hear Johana Juhola live on stage.
+(Promotion)* If someone thinks, tango music is more old-fashioned, he will quickly change his mind, if he will hear Johana Juhola live on stage.
 The amazing Finnish accordionist knows exactly how to create amazing sounds and melodies with her accordion, alone and together with other talented musicians by mixing different music styles like tango, Folk, pop music and electronic beats.
 In February 2017, she released her sixth album „Diivan Jäljet – Shadow of a Diva“.
-With these colourful songs Johanna is now in march an april on tour in Germany.
+With these colourful songs Johanna is now in March an April 2019 on tour in Germany.
 In Summer she will come to Austria too.
 I spoke to her to get to know more about her music, her inspiration for the new album and about her other music projects.

 Interview with Johanna Juhola – Finlands greatest “fantasy tango” accordionist